Introduction

 Transportation Options

-Once in Bali, transportation options include:
+Once in Bali, you have several transportation options:

 SIM Cards